wakproductions/stock_market_days/README.md

 * Washington's Birthday (third Monday of Feburary)
 * Good Friday (Determined by http://www.maa.clell.de/StarDate/publ_holidays.html)
 * Memorial Day (last Monday of May)
+* Juneteenth (June 19, or nearest Monday or Friday if on a weekend)
 * Independence Day (July 4, or July 3rd if on Saturday, July 5th if on Sunday)
 * Labor Day (First Monday of September)
 * Thanksgiving Day (Fourth Thursday of November)